 | ✅ Works | ✅ Works | ✅ Works | ✅ Works | ❌ Blocked | ✅ Works |

 We promised to discuss its server locations in this CyberGhost review.
-The provider offers servers in 100 countries and 126 locations, which means we have an array of city-level servers.
-The number of servers is above 12,000, which is impressive.
+The VPN offers servers in 100 countries and 126 locations, which means we have an array of city-level servers.
+The number of servers is above 12,000.
 Take ExpressVPN with 3,000+ servers, and you’ll see a stark difference.

-It’s not always about numbers, however.
+It’s not always about numbers.
 The quality of this server fleet is immaculate.
 For one, all servers are hosted on RAM.
 Two, all servers offer 10 Gbps performance.
-Third, you have dedicated streaming, gaming, and torrenting servers.
-Connect to one and watch Netflix anywhere or download torrents anonymously.
+Third, you have dedicated streaming, gaming, and P2P servers.
+Torrenting, watching Netflix, gaming, you have it all here.

 Earlier in this CyberGhost review, we also mentioned dedicated IP addresses.

 With 21 locations on offer, this is the best option if you aim for Dedicated IPs.
-These locations include Canada, Switzerland, Australia, France, the UK, the USA, Tokyo, and a few other locations.
-In the US alone, you can choose from six cities.
+They include Canada, Switzerland, Australia, France, the UK, the USA, Tokyo, and a few other locations.
+In the US alone, you can choose from 6 cities.
 CyberGhost also has Smart DNS addresses for streaming.

-They’re available in the USA, Germany, the Netherlands, Japan, and a few other locations.
+They’re available in the USA, Germany, the Netherlands, Japan, and other locations.
 In comparison, ExpressVPN’s MediaStreamer only has US DNS addresses.

 CyberGhost is far different than NordVPN and ExpressVPN in this regard.
-Namely, the VPN doesn’t offer obfuscation, so it’s impossible to use it to beat censorship in China.
-It’s a good VPN for the United States, but this country isn’t censored.
-After trying out CyberGhost’s apps in China, the experience was far from good.
+The VPN doesn’t offer obfuscation, so it’s impossible to use it to beat censorship in China.
+It’s a good VPN for the USA, but this country isn’t censored.
+After trying out CyberGhost’s apps in China, the experience was bad.

 It wouldn’t budge, as they say, because the VPN app refused to connect.
-You’d be far better off with NordVPN’s obfuscated servers, whose reliability in China is non-negotiable.
-Now, don’t get all depressed.
-CyberGhost works in some regions that people consider “censored.”
-They include the UAE, Qatar, India, and a few more.
+You’d be better off with NordVPN’s obfuscated servers, whose reliability in China is non-negotiable.
+Don’t get all depressed.
+CyberGhost works in some regions that people consider censored (the UAE, India, Qatar, etc.)

-For example, this is a popular VPN provider in the UAE, and consequently Dubai and Abu Dhabi.
-Just don’t expect miracles in censorship-heavy regions.
-NordVPN is a recommended option, although you can also use ExpressVPN’s obfuscation.
+For example, this is a popular VPN in the UAE, and consequently, in Dubai and Abu Dhabi.
+Don’t expect miracles in censorship-heavy regions.
+NordVPN is a recommended VPN, though you can also use ExpressVPN’s obfuscation.

 CyberGhost’s customer support is paramount.
 It’s among our favorites in this CyberGhost VPN review.
-24/7 live chat support is the name of the game.
-It allows you to instantly get in touch with the VPN and request help.
+24/7 live chat support is extremely reliable.
+It lets you instantly get in touch with the VPN and request help.
 However, the support team is multilingual, so apart from English, it speaks German and French.

-CyberGhost has plenty of how-to guides and FAQs on the site, making it extremely simple to get help.
+CyberGhost has plenty of how-to guides and FAQs, making it very simple to get help.
 When you open its Help Center, you’re showered with helpful guides.
-For instance, you’ll immediately see setup guides for Android, iOS, macOS, Android TV, Amazon Fire OS, and all other supported devices.
+You’ll immediately see setup guides for Android, iOS, macOS, Android TV, Amazon Fire OS, and all other supported devices.

 Each guide is illustrated beautifully, with screenshots and step-by-step explanations.
 If something’s unclear, you have 24/7 live chat support.
 You can also use its email support by submitting a request.
 Your choice.